TullyOLeary/ChartSmith/README.md

 ## Usage

-Here's how you can use the Visualizer package:
+Here's how you can use the ChartSmith package:

 ```python
 from ChartSmith import ChartSmith